Carms-dev/gegi-law-gatsby-netlify/content/cases/xy-v-ontario-government-and-consumer-services.md

   insulting, and unfair to transgender individuals.
 The OHRT agreed with the applicant and stated that the government had not established evidence that the surgery requirement is necessary.
-takeaway: "It affirms the importance of self-identifying gender for legal purposes. "
+takeaway: "This case affirms the importance of self-identifying gender for legal purposes. "
 url: https://www.canlii.org/en/on/onhrt/doc/2012/2012hrto726/2012hrto726.html?resultIndex=1
 themes:
   - Identity